TIM for Research & Evaluation

-Grant Evaluation: The TIM Tools can be built into your grant evaluation plan, and are useful for answering both formative and summative questions.
+- Grant Evaluation: The TIM Tools can be built into your grant evaluation plan, and are useful for answering both formative and summative questions.
 For example, in a grant program involving teacher technology coaching, participating teachers may first complete a TIM-R and coaches complete a lesson observation using the TIM-O. The teacher and coach can then meet and discuss the results, and use them to set goals for their coaching.
 As the grant progresses, these measures can be used to monitor progress as part of the formative evaluation plan.
 At the completion of the grant, final observations and teacher reflections can be conducted, and the entire set of data can be reviewed to document and describe the changes that occurred, and the effects of the coaching.

 - Evaluating Professional Development Initiatives: As part of a professional development initiative, you might begin by using the TIM-O to do classroom observations of participants’ lessons, having participating teachers complete the TIM-R and TUPS before the program beings.
 During the PD, it may be helpful to conduct another round of observations with the TIM-O to gauge progress.
 At the end of the PD program, you can follow up with final TIM-O observations and have teachers complete another TIM-R and TUPS.
 You can then review the entire set of data to see both qualitative and quantitative change.
 The TIM-C is an additional tool that can be incorporated into your existing PD efforts or added on its own.
-The TIM-C supports coaching and mentoring, serving as a platform for recording and organizing various phases of a coaching cycle.
+The TIM-C supports coaching and mentoring in any subject area, serving as a platform for recording and organizing various phases of a coaching cycle.
 Data from the TIM-C can help document coaching and mentoring activities and provide data to assist in research and evaluation efforts.

 - Needs Assessment for Professional Development: The TUPS allows you to gather information about teachers’ current use of technology tools in their teaching, as well as their perceptions of and attitudes toward various technologies, and their desired professional development opportunities.
 These data can be used to prioritize professional development offerings at state, district, and local levels.